ronnyml/snowplow-wiki/events-and-contexts/Contexts-overview.md

 }
 ```

-A few dos and don’ts for *context names*:
+A few dos and don'ts for *context names*:

 - Do name each context entry however you like
 - Do use a context name to identify a set of associated data points which make sense to your business
 - Do use the same contexts across multiple different events and event types
 - Don't use multiple different context names to refer to the same set of data points

-A few dos and don’ts for the *JSON*s inside each context entry JSONs:
+A few dos and don'ts for the *JSON*s inside each context entry JSONs:

 - Do use any of the data types supported by custom unstructured events
 - Do use Snowplow datatype suffixes if the data type would otherwise be unclear